Gynecomastia Causes: Differential diagnosis for male breast cancer

 Puffy nipples is a common symptom

 A wide range of physically apparent ‘aesthetic’ abnormalities may arise.
-“Puffy nipples” is probably the most common manifestation, the result of accumulations of glandular tissue under and confined to the areola.
+“Puffy nipples” is probably the most common manifestation of gynecomastia.
+Puffy nipples result from the accumulation of glandular tissue under and confined to the areola.
 Sometimes the abnormal growth extends just outside the areola, giving a characteristic ‘dome-shaped’ appearance.

-Pure glandular gynecomatia common with bodybuilders
+Gynecomastia Causes: Pure glandular gynecomastia is common in bodybuilders

 Since the level of body fat (adipose tissue) is so low, the abnormal growth is purely of glandular tissues and not mixed with fat tissues.
-With ‘pure glandular’ gynecomastia, the only possible treatment is surgical excision of the abnormal breast tissue, which leaves the undesired cosmetic result of a ‘flat nipple-areola complex’.
+With ‘pure glandular’ gynecomastia, the only possible treatment is surgical excision of the abnormal breast tissue, which leaves the undesirable cosmetic result of a ‘flat nipple-areola complex’.

 Phases of gynecomastia

 But in early gynecomastia, sometimes called the ‘florid‘ phase, the breast ducts experience proliferative growth, which also causes a richly vascular (blood delivery) network of connective tissues to develop around them.

-Late ‘fibrous’ phase gynecomatia
+Late ‘fibrous’ phase gynecomastia

 In the late phase, sometimes called the ‘fibrous‘ phase, the breast duct structures become less defined as fibrosis and hyalinization gradually begin to take over. (‘Hyalinization‘ means that cell tissues gradually become glassy and ‘transparent’)

 In advance stages, such as in the image below, collagen becomes densely packed around the breast ducts, constricting them and eventually blocking them entirely.
 This is termed late-phase or ‘fibrous‘ gynecomastia.

-Sometimes a small percentage of males develop gynecomastia when they reach puberty, but this is most often temporary and resolves on its own as the rest of the body ‘catches up’.
+Sometimes a small percentage of males develop gynecomastia when they reach puberty.
+However, this is most often temporary and resolves on its own as the rest of the body ‘catches up’.

-However, the condition may also arise as a result of breast tumor development, and that’s why it always has to be fully checked out, usually with ultrasound and possibly a biopsy.
+However, the condition may also arise as a result of breast tumor development, and this is why a full examination by your doctors is necessary.
+This usually involves an ultrasound and possibly a biopsy.

-While uncommon, gynecomastia may also be caused by tumors or diseases of certain endocrine (hormone-producing) glands or the liver, which increases estrogen production in men.
+While uncommon, other causes of gynecomastia may also be tumors or diseases of certain endocrine (hormone-producing) glands or the liver, which increases estrogen production in men.
 (Estrogen is primarily a female hormone).